npiper/neilpiper.blog/_posts/2016-07-01-create-gitrepo-quickly.markdown

+---
+layout: post
+title:  "How to rapidly create GIT projects into github"
+date:   2016-07-01 22:36:09 +1000
+categories: git projects github
+---
 # How to rapidly create GIT projects into github

 Creating from the command line, it's possible to get a new project into GITHUB in a few simple lines.
+This is using the curl API's for github.

 Say you've created your first files...

+# What you need

+* A github account, username
+* curl
+* git locally installed

 ```
 ## Initialise